overviewer/Minecraft-Overviewer/docs/faq.rst

                  {'id':'town', 'x':500, 'y':70, 'z': 100, 'name':'brownotopia' }]

-Then, add another file in the same directory as ``manualmarkers.py``, called ``__init__.py``.
-Just leave it empty.

 The final step is to import the very basic module you've just created into your config.
 In your config, do the following

 ::